David-Huson/portfolio-v2/src/content/projects/image-classifier.md

 img: /assets/horseorhuman_thumbnail.webp
 img_alt: Horse on the left and human on the right with a bright green and blue background.
 Text in the front that asks, horse or human?
 description: |
   A project developed as a student-chosen topic for an Introduction to AI course.
+Special thanks to my project parther Joel Ward
 tags:
   - Artificial Intelligence
   - Python